 Engagement Session Prep

 The most frequently asked question is “what should we wear?”
 My best answer?
 Try to coordinate instead of match.
 Neutral colors photograph nicely.
 Neutral doesn’t have to mean only browns, I’m more referring to muted colors.
-Instead of bright green, try a forest green, replace a bright red with a deep, dark red; switch out yellow for mustard, try navy instead of blue.
+Instead of bright green, try a forest green, replace a bright red with a deep maroon or burgundy; switch out yellow for mustard, try navy instead of blue.
 Earthy tones are amazing!
-Stay away from bright colors such as turquoise, hot pink, bright reds, etc., will reflect off of your skin and cause your skin to be the color of whatever bright color top you might be wearing.
-Stay away from neons and really tiny patterns, as they don’t show up well in photographs.
+Stay away from bright colors such as turquoise, hot pink, bright reds, bright yellows etc., these will reflect off of your skin and cause your skin to be the color of whatever bright color top you might be wearing.
+Avoid from neons and really tiny patterns, as they don’t show up well in photographs.
 If your other half is more comfortable in solid colors, try choosing something with a little texture.
 Below is a great example of coordinating neutral colors.

 2. Preparing your groom

 You know your guy better than anyone else.
 If he’s expecting to show up and take a few pictures of you and show off your ring, he will be in for a surprise when I tell him to “nuzzle”, “snuggle in close”, or ask him to sneak up behind you and play wrestle.
 Your engagement session is a time to be sweet and romantic, and show your love to the camera!
 I will be giving you guys some prompt that will show real emotions, and not just posted photos.
 Show him a few pictures on our facebook, just so he’s prepared for what he’s about to experience!